 Dubai has plans to build a completely climate controlled city which will be 4.45 km² in size with air-conditioned boardwalks connecting the various sections.
 The domed city will be bigger in size than Monaco that spans across only 2.02 km².

 Addresses and zip codes only came into place in 2015

 Finding where a building was in Dubai used to be a great adventure.
 The city grew so rapidly that a proper address system wasn’t readily available.
 In 2015, a brand new address system was introduced to help with navigation, postal services and moving around the city.
-Let’s just note that even before the address system, the Emirate succeeded by relying only on P.O. boxes and a great deal of written directions.
+Let’s just note that even before the address system, the Emirate succeeded by relying only on P.O. boxes and a lot of written directions.

 You can see the Burj Khalifa from 95 km away

-Burj Khalifa, the tallest building in the world, is a Dubai staple that named the Emirate ‘the city of superlatives’.
+Burj Khalifa, the tallest building in the world, is a Dubai staple that named the Emirate ‘the city of superlatives.
 Burj Khalifa is so massive that if it was located just outside Doha, people from the south of Bahrain could still see it.